diffplug/gitfromscratch/manuscript/time-travel/cherry-pick-and-rebase/cherry-pick-and-rebase.md

 ![Demonstrate a revert](TODO.png)

-*Note: Vanilla git call this a "revert".
+*Note: Vanilla git calls this "git revert".
 See [departures from vanilla git](../../epilogue/departures/departures.md) for why we use a different name.*

-## Move a string of commits
+## Move a chain of commits

 Lets say you have a series of commits like this: